Toni Morrison’s Mom

 What Makes Great Music

 Only one person showed up to my playshop today.
 So we had a chance to focus in.
-We started with what Music for People calls “One Quality Sound” where everybody just sings whatever note happens to come out of their mouth and we listen to the quality of that spontaneous chord.
-In our case it […]
+We started with what Music for People calls “One Quality Sound” where everybody […]